Spotlight Group

 Spotlight Group Holdings Pty Ltd (SGH) is an Australian retail conglomerate and one of the country's largest private companies.
-Its Spotlight Retail Group (SRG) division operates fabric and craft store chain Spotlight, outdoor retailers Anaconda and Mountain Designs, and department store chain Harris Scarfe.
+Its Spotlight Retail Group division operates fabric and craft store chain Spotlight, outdoor retailers Anaconda and Mountain Designs, and department store chain Harris Scarfe.
 The first Spotlight store was established in Melbourne in 1973 by brothers Morry Fraid and Ruben Fried.

 History

 Spotlight was established by brothers Morry Fraid and Ruben Fried, whose names were spelled differently due to a mistake by their teachers.
 They immigrated to Australia from Israel in 1956 with their parents, who established a fabric stall at the Queen Victoria Market in Melbourne.
 The first Spotlight store was opened in 1973 in Malvern.
 By 1990 there were 30 stores across Australia and the company was turning over about A$90 million, with the brothers' net worth estimated by the Australian Financial Review as about A$30 million.

 Beginning in the late 1990s, Spotlight used economic value added as an internal metric to calculate employee bonuses.
 By 2006, Spotlight was employing 6,000 people and had a turnover of A$600 million.
-It used the Howard Government's WorkChoices legislation to entice its employees to accept Australian workplace agreements with lower wage rates.
+It used the Howard government's WorkChoices legislation to entice its employees to accept Australian workplace agreements with lower wage rates.

 In 2017, Spotlight was reportedly Australia's fifth-largest privately owned retailer, behind 7-Eleven, the Peregrine Corporation, Cotton On Group, and Peter Warren Automotive.